nikerla/vc-content/pages/blogs/news/2014-04-24-virtocommerce-1-9-release-notes.md

 ![](assets/images/blog/clip_image010d.jpg)

 PayPal payment gateway can be configured in commerce manager as all other payments.
-For more information about PayPal configuration check this link [https://github.com/paypal/sdk-core-dotnet/wiki/SDK-Configuration-Parameters](https://github.com/paypal/sdk-core-dotnet/wiki/SDK-Configuration-Parameters).
+For more information about PayPal configuration check this link <a href="https://github.com/paypal/sdk-core-dotnet/wiki/SDK-Configuration-Parameters" rel="nofollow">https://github.com/paypal/sdk-core-dotnet/wiki/SDK-Configuration-Parameters</a>.

 ![](assets/images/blog/clip_image012d.jpg)